OssiB/cloud-app/README.md

-# How to test MapReduce with MRUnit
+# How to test MapReduce programs with MRUnit

 ### Requirements
 * Maven